jaimanm/GradPath/README.md

 Data is retrieved or downloaded from university servers.
 Then, the data is processed and converted into custom Python objects.
 These Python objects are then ingested by a program that generates a graph structure using networkx and visualizes it using matplotlib.

+## Features

+- Visualization of course prerequisites and dependencies
+- Interactive course selection
+- Course completion tracking (click on a course to mark it as completed)
+- Semester-based course organization
+- Responsive layout with dark mode support

 ## How to run

 ### Prerequisites